ECB launches 1 trillion euro rescue plan to revive euro economy

 Critics say this casts doubt over the unity of the euro zone and its principle of solidarity, and countries with already high debts could find themselves in yet deeper water.

+Tensions broke out as the ECB's meeting got underway with French Finance Minister Michel Sapin firing a broadside at Berlin.
+"The Germans have taught us to respect the independence of the European Central Bank," he told France Info radio.
+"They must remember that themselves."

-A German lawyer who has been prominent in attempts to halt euro zone bailouts said he was already preparing a legal complaint against the bond-buying program.
+A German lawyer who has been prominent in attempts to halt euro zone bailouts said he was already preparing a legal complaint against the bond-buying programme.

 Draghi said the ECB's Governing Council had been unanimous in agreeing that the step to print money was legally sound.
 There was a large majority on the need to trigger it now, "so large that we didn't need to take a vote".